B612-Asteroid-Institute/mpcq/docs/source/examples.rst

 ----------------------------

 Given one or more submission IDs, get the status of the corresponding observations.
-Similar to WAMO, this can be useful for tracking ones submissions.
+Similar to `WAMO <https://minorplanetcenter.net/wamo/>`_, this can be useful for tracking one's submissions.

 .. code-block:: python